Lead Plaintiff Deadline of May 11, 2026 in Shareholder Class Action Lawsuits Against monday.com Ltd. (MNDY), Trip.com Group Limited (TCOM), and Camping World Holdings, Inc. (CWH) Announced by Holzer & Holzer, LLC

 Trip.com Group Limited (TCOM)

 The shareholder class action lawsuit filed against Trip.com Group Limited (“Trip.com”) (NASDAQ: TCOM) alleges that Defendants made materially false and/or misleading statements and/or failed to disclose material facts regarding regulatory risks facing Trip.com as a result of its alleged monopolistic business activities between April 30, 2024 and January 13, 2026.
-If you purchased Trip.com shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Corey D. Holzer, Esq. at cholzer@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/trip-com/ to learn more.
+If you purchased Trip.com shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Marshall P. Dees, Esq. at mdees@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/trip-com/ to learn more.

 The deadline to ask the court to be appointed lead plaintiff in the case is May 11, 2026.